Bewakoofiyaan: Casting

-Casting for the film was confirmed in December 2012, with Ayushmann Khurrana and Sonam Kapoor in lead roles, marking their first on-screen pairing.
-Rishi Kapoor was cast as the father, playing a pivotal role in the conflict between the couple’s romantic ideals and societal expectations.
+Casting for the film was confirmed in December 2012, with Ayushmann Khurrana and Sonam Kapoor and Rishi Kapoor announced as being in the film.

 Filming

-Principal photography commenced in February 2013, with shooting locations including Delhi, Gurgaon, and Dubai.
+Principal photography began in February 2013, with shooting locations including Delhi, and Dubai.

 Soundtrack

-The soundtrack for Bewakoofiyaan was composed by Raghu Dixit, with lyrics written by Anvita Dutt, except where otherwise noted.
-This marked Dixit's second collaboration with director Nupur Asthana after Mujhse Fraaandship Karoge (2011).
-A bonus track titled "O Heeriye," performed by Ayushmann Khurrana, was included in the soundtrack release.
+The soundtrack was composed by Raghu Dixit, with lyrics written by Anvita Dutt.
+A bonus track was also made titled "O Heeriye" and performed by Ayushmann Khurrana.